 Despite the fact that airline travel is exceedingly safe, many people suffer from a strong fear about the process.
 About 6.5 percent of Americans, or more than 20 million people, experience a degree of anxiety about flying; if you're among this group, air travel might be anything but fun.
 The good news is that massage can help.
 While it's ideal to visit your local massage therapist in the days leading up to your flight to promote relaxation, you can also consider employing a few simple self-massage techniques on yourself.
-Whether you’re sitting on the flight or waiting in the airport, here are three self-massage techniques that can reduce your anxiety.

 5 April 2016

 Chiropractic adjustments are often synonymous with providing relief for back pain, but it's important to know that you can schedule an appointment with this health practitioner to address a variety of other health complaints.
 Whether you've been suffering from a health issue and haven't had success with other types of treatments or you've recently been diagnosed with something and want to seek a cure for without the use of drugs, you can call a chiropractor in Windsor and schedule a consultation.

 17 December 2015

 When you're suffering from a headache, your workday and the time you spend with your family can suffer as you deal with symptoms such as a difficulty concentrating and even being irritable.
 If you're looking for a drug-free way to reduce your discomfort, seeking out a chiropractor in your area and booking a consultation can be your first step toward reducing your pain and restoring your quality of life.
 A handful of treatment and a discussion about some easy-to-adopt lifestyle changes can often make headaches a thing of the past.